-Breakdown of remuneration awarded(i) 2018 2017
+Breakdown of remuneration awarded (i) 2019 2018

-Number of senior management 13 13
+Number of senior management 14 13

-Number of key personnel 10 12
+Number of key personnel 12 10

 In HK\$ millions

 Fixed remuneration

-Cash based (non-deferred) 59 62
+Cash based (non-deferred) 65 59

-Share based - -
+Share based

-• Other - -
+• Other -

 Variable remuneration(ii)

-Cash based (non-deferred) 51 48
+Cash based (non-deferred) 60 51

-Share based (deferred) 27 22
+Share based (deferred) 32 27

-• Other - -
+• Other -

-137 132
+157 137

-Aligns definition of key personnel to that of DBS Group in 2018
+\ Aligns definition of key personnel to that of DBS Group in 2019

-In HK\$ millions Breakdown of deferred remuneration 2018 2017
+In HK\$ millions

+Breakdown of deferred remuneration 2019 2018

 Outstanding - vested

-Outstanding - unvested 105 133
+Outstanding - unvested 124 105

-Awarded during the year 27 22
+Awarded during the year 32 27

-Paid out during the yearReductions in current year due to 52 28
+Paid out during the year 45 52

-ex-post adjustment - explicit(iii) Reductions in current year due to - -
+Reductions in current year due to ex-post adjustment - explicit (iii) Reductions in current year due to - -

-ex-post adjustment - implicit ^(iv) (22)
+ex-post adjustment - implicit (iv) (22)

-Remuneration figures for senior management and key personnel are aggregated due to data confidentiality.

-(ii) Cash and share based variable remuneration are subject to the approval of the DBSH Board of Directors.

-(iii) Examples of explicit ex-post adjustments include malus, clawbacks, or similar reversals or downward revaluation of awards.

-(iv) Examples of implicit ex-post adjustments include fluctuations in the value of shares or performance units.
+- (i) Remuneration figures for senior management and key personnel are aggregated due to data confidentiality. - (ii) Cash and share based variable remuneration are subject to the approval of the DBSH Board of Directors. - (iii) Examples of explicit ex-post adjustments include malus, clawbacks, or similar reversals or downward revaluation of awards. - (iv) Examples of implicit ex-post adjustments include fluctuations in the value of shares or performance units.

-No senior management or key personnel has been awarded with new guaranteed bonus or severance payments in 2018 (2017: nil).
+No senior management or key personnel has been awarded with new guaranteed bonus or severance payments in 2019 (2018: nil).

-No severance payment being paid to senior management or key personnel (2017: nil).
+No severance payment being paid to senior management or key personnel (2018: nil).

-No sign-on award being paid to senior management or key personnel (2017: nil).
+No sign-on award being paid to senior management or key personnel (2018: nil).